The Program

 The race format is FIS slalom and giant-slalom.
 We also have a super-G and a super combined (one run Super-G, one run slalom).
-We run two separate courses, to keep the number of racers per course under 50.
-This limits rutting and enables more racers to ski a "clean course."
+We always run at least two separate courses.
+This keeps the number of racers per course under 50, limiting rutting and enabling more racers to ski a "clean course."

 Race with people as fast as you

 Racers in this program are organized into classes based on ability and gender.
 A handicap system is used to place men and women in appropriate classes, and to determine when racers should upgrade or downgrade to different classes.
 Ability groups with lots of racers are further divided by age (vet racers are 40 and over, and super-vet racers are 60 and over).
-The handicap system ensures that in most classes, all racers are within a few seconds of each other.
+The handicap system ensures that most racers in a class aßre within a few seconds of each other.

 Adult recreational participants